douguet/LEA3D/README.md

 Execute:

 	perl ../lea3d-main/MAIN -e ligand-aspirin.in three-molecules.sdf

+The output is written on the screen:

 ![example](/images/result-lea3d-evaluation.png)

 As indicated on the output, molecule number 2 in the sdf file has a score of 100%.
 This was expected as the aspirin itself is the second molecule of the file three-molecules.sdf.
 The file summary.txt indicates the score of screened molecules ranked in descending order of score.

+** A more detailed description of the package can be found in the manual in docs folder (Parameter setting, How to create fragments, how to customize the core version of LEA3D...). **

 ## Licenses
 LEA3D code is released under [the 3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause)